DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 Maybe there is some invisible architect behind all this, pulling strings I’ll never see.
 But tonight, I just want something real.
 I’m heading outside to catch the last bit of sunlight—no screen, no filter.
 Just me, the sky, and a moment that’s mine alone.

-## Chapter 2: Clue 1: The Grackle Phenomenon
+## Chapter 2: The Grackle Phenomenon

 Twilight under the live oaks on Congress Avenue.
 Heat still hanging in the air.
 People staring into phones, conversations stuttering and restarting like bad reception.
 Then—wing-beat static above me.
 A dark ribbon lifts out of the trees and begins to write in the sky.